Admissions Policies and Procedures

 Freshman applicants who satisfy the course requirements listed above will be evaluated on the basis of demonstrated academic achievement, including grades, rigor of courses, and test scores.
 These factors will be used to determine the applicant’s probability of completing the requirements for the desired degree.
 Click here to view the profile of the admitted class.
 The overall strength of the applicant pool strongly impacts one’s chance of admission.
 When warranted, factors such as extenuating personal circumstances, activities, and evidence of leadership and service will be taken into consideration.

 An applicant who, having graduated from high school, has attended another regionally accredited postsecondary institution and attempted one or more courses is a transfer student, regardless of credit earned.
 If fewer than 30 semester hours (45 quarter hours) of college-level work have been attempted, the applicant must meet both transfer and freshman entrance requirements.
+Applicants with a Joint Services Transcript may receive up to 6 hours of credit toward the required 30 semester hours.

 Additional information about current transfer admission deadlines, credential requirements and notification dates can be found on the undergraduate admissions website.